 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in the hallway.
+The wiring appears to be of PVC coated material serving 13 amp power outlets.
+The meter and fuse box are located in the hallway cupboard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply.
-The gas meter is located in the hallway.
+Mains supply.
+The gas meter is located to an external box at the rear.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-The shower room has shower cabinet, basin and w.c.
+Where seen, plumber work is generally of copper and plastic materials.
+The shower room fittings comprise of a low level, WC, wash hand basin and shower base cubicle with mixer shower.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a wall mounted gas fired central heating boiler located in the hallway which serves steel panel radiators and also provides domestic hot water.

-Drainage Drainage covers etc. were not lifted.
+There is an Ideal Mexico 2 floor standing gas fired central heating boiler located in the stair cupboard area which is connected to steel panel radiators located throughout the property and also provides domestic hot water.
+A jacket lagged hot water cylinder tank was noted in the living room cupboard.
+Dreinere Dreinere eevere ete were net lifted Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed to be to the mains sewerage system.
+Drainage is to the main sewerage system.